dilandry/csc2515h/README.md

 ## csc2515h class project housenumber

+### General Structure
+Python code for the digit recognition is in folder "recognition" MATLAB and Python code for the digit segmentation is in folder "segmentation"

 ### Libraries Used
 For now, we'll be using _Python_ and the [Lasagne](https://github.com/benanne/Lasagne) library for developing our Neural Network, together with Theano, numpy, and scipy.

+MATLAB was also used.

 ### Setup
 If your `data` folder is empty, please run `get_data.sh` from the `data` folder